 Can You Combine Them?

 Yes, and it actually works well.
-A one-hour pedicab tour in the morning gives you the lay of the land — you'll see the major landmarks and understand the park's geography.
-Then a walking tour in the afternoon lets you go deep on the southern section (The Mall, Bethesda Terrace, Bow Bridge, The Ramble) with real context.
+A 1-hour pedicab tour in the morning gives you the lay of the land — you'll see the major landmarks and understand the park's geography.
+Then a walking tour in the afternoon lets you go deep on the southern section (the Mall, Bethesda Terrace, Bow Bridge, the Ramble) with real context.

 The pedicab functions as a 4-mile orientation.
 The walking tour functions as a focused study.
-Together, they cover Central Park more thoroughly than either one alone.
+Together, they cover Central Park more thoroughly than either one alone, and your legs get a break in between.

 Practical Details

 Pedicab tours depart from Central Park South (59th St & 6th Ave).
 Book online — prices are fixed.
 No haggling, no meters.
-The Classic Tour is $45/person for 1 hour.
-Max 3 guests per pedicab.
+The Classic Tour is $45/person for 1 hour, the Grand Tour is $90/person for 2 hours, max 3 guests per pedicab.

 Walking tours depart from various points depending on the operator.
 Most start near 59th Street or 72nd Street.
 Book through the tour company's website.
-Group sizes vary from 10 to 25.
+Group sizes vary from 10 to 25, and most operators ask for $5–10 tips per guest at the end.